 If your radiator is leaking due to corrosion, then you have let a lot of sludge build up inside your heating system.
-This is a big problem because you’ve literally let your radiators rot from the inside.
+This is a big problem not only because your heaters are now cold at the bottom, but you’ve literally let your radiators rot from the inside.
 And if it has come to the point that your radiator itself is leaking, there is no saving it.
 You’ll need to get a replacement unit.

 Do you need professional help with your radiators?